dereneaton/ipyrad/docs/API.rst

 The ipyrad API
 ===============
-The API_ (application program interface) for ipyrad_ is a way of directly accessing the nuts and bolts of ipyrad_ using Python_.
+The API_ (application program interface) for ipyrad_ is a way of directly accessing the nuts and bolts of ipyrad_ using Python_, and in particular we have written it to work interactively in IPython_.
-This has a number of advantages over the CLI_ in that there is a lot more flexibility for creating highly complex branching assemblies, or for applying ipyrad_ in a non-standard way.
-It's best feature, though, is that you can perform entire analyses within Jupyter :ref:`notebooks<notebooks>` to create documented reproducible code for your analyses.
+This has a number of advantages over the CLI_ (command line interface) in that there is greater flexibility for creating highly complex branching assemblies, or for applying ipyrad_ in a non-standard way.
+Perhaps the best feature, though, is that you can perform entire analyses within Jupyter :ref:`notebooks<notebooks>` to create documented reproducible code for your analyses.

-Why use the API?
+Cookbooks -- coming soon
 ----------------
-The API provides a more flexible framework for writing code to perform complex branching assemblies than the CLI, and it also provides a more method of running remote code over very large computing clusters.
-Because it is interactive you can easily access the results and statistics from each step and use these in downstream analyses to visualize, analyze, and compare assemblies.
+We plan to add example cookbook recipes of IPython code that can used to perform non-standard procedures in ipyrad that are not easily implemented in the CLI.

 Two main functions of the API
 ------------------------------

-* Assembly -- perform all the assembly steps available in the CLI.
+* Assembly -- perform all assembly steps available in the CLI but with several additional options.
 * Analysis -- analyze and compare the size and distribution of data sets, create plots, calculate population genetic statistics, and perform phylogenetic analyses.

-Most users will start by using the CLI, but may eventually find that the API provides functionality that is necessary for advanced usage.
-For example, the API can be used to merge two Assemblies so that Samples from different Assemblies can be clustered together.
-This can be useful when combining data from a previous study with newly collected data.

 Getting started with IPython/Jupyter notebooks
 -----------------------------------------------
-Our goal with using the ipyrad API is not only to get people writing Python scripts, but also to encourage the use of an exciting new tool called Jupyter notebooks, which are a great tool for reproducible science.
+Our goal in developing the ipyrad API is not only to get people writing Python scripts, but also to encourage the use of an exciting new tool called Jupyter notebooks, an excellent tool for reproducible science.

-The envisioned usage of the ipyrad Python API is to run test assemblies within a Jupyter notebook on a local computer using the **preview mode** method to execute quickly.
+The envisioned usage of the ipyrad Python API is to run test assemblies within a Jupyter notebook on a local computer.
 Once you've tested that your assembly looks good, and that your selected parameters seems appropriate you can then take your script and submit a long running job to a larger computing cluster.

-When using the API there are some really fancy methods you can use to connect to large computing clusters in complex ways which you can read about in the :ref:`advanced ipyparallel connections<advanced ipyparallel connections>` section.
-The easiest way to get started though is using the clusters tab within Jupyter notebooks.
-Run the code below in a terminal to enable the jupyter clusters tab.

-.. parsed-literal:

-    ipcluster nbextension enable

-After you run this you should be able to connect to computing engines on your local machine by entering a number in the default engines cell and hitting start.
-See the image below.

-[insert image here].
+Beyond the very easy way that the CLI provides for connecting to HPC clusters, the API provides even more flexibility for doing very advanced computation for users that are fluent with the ipyparallel package.

 Assembly and Sample objects